5 Best Ways to Collect Trustworthy Customer Feedback

 It’s important to collect feedback from all your customers, both active and inactive, to stay competitive.
 Depending on your goals, you might request input from distinct groups on different topics to get specific insight.
 Targeting specific groups when collecting feedback helps ensure accurate and valuable responses.

-For example, you may want to know what influences customer inactivity, so you collect feedback from customers who’ve been inactive for a specific period.
+For example, you may want to know what influences customer inactivity, so you who’ve been inactive for a specific period.

 If you want to know customer sentiment about a new product feature, you could collect feedback from those who’ve already used the feature for some time.